 Von Truchseß: Just a few weeks.
 We didn’t start by writing up functional and technical specifications, develop a prototype, and only then release a finished product.
 The first workshop was held in early November, and a diverse team of employees came up with an initial blueprint for the app in six hours.

 Who was part of this team?

-Von Truchseß: A representative from the Workers Council and HR, IT, the digital transformation team, marketing, and our own department.
-The great thing about such a diverse team is that everyone could contribute their own point of view.
-There was one point, however, where we were all agreed: If the app was to succeed, it needed to benefit the daily lives of our employees.
+But there was one point on which we all agreed: If the app was to succeed, it needed to benefit the daily lives of our employees.
 This meant not only providing a news channel, but also seemingly trivial things such as a cafeteria menu and a bulletin board.

-We then got together fairly quickly with Staffbase, a start-up company specializing in employee apps.
+We then got together fairly quickly with Staffbase.
 In early December we had our Central Management Forum.
-When we called the external developers to ask whether we could present an initial, clickable prototype, they grimaced at first but agreed it was worth a try.
+When we called the external developers to ask whether we could present an initial, clickable prototype, they grimaced at first but quickly agreed it was worth a try.
 And it worked!